I own product design from the first question to final ship, backed by 20 years of visual craft.

-I'm the lead and sole product designer at StackHawk, a B2B SaaS security startup.
-I own features end-to-end, from customer research and problem definition through design and ship.
-With our PM role empty, I've been filling that gap too, writing PRDs, tracking feature requests, and working directly with engineering and leadership to shape our roadmap.
+I design and I build.
+Most recently, I was the lead and sole product designer at StackHawk, a B2B SaaS security startup, where I owned product design end-to-end — from customer research and problem definition through design and ship.
+With no dedicated PM, I also wrote PRDs, tracked feature requests, and worked directly with engineering and leadership to shape the roadmap.

 From the time I was a kid filling sketchbooks, building with Legos, and imagining new worlds, I've been driven by curiosity and creativity.
 Those same instincts fuel my work today.
 Outside of it, I love spending time with my daughter, riding my bike, and taking walks with our dog, Murphy.